"Go See Terry"

 He’d said, “Go see Terry.”

-So I boosted out, trotted into Grimmers workshop, and found him there.
+So I boosted out, trotted into Grimmers workshop, and spotted him on the far side of a Commodore.

 I asked whether he knew of anything cheap but reliable for sale.